aubreyodom/16SBenchmarking/README.md

 This respository contains links to relevant files for the Faits and Odom-Mabey et al. 16S pipeline benchmarking paper.

 NOTE: Custom indices used in this paper were recently deleted from Google Drive (June 2024) due to space constraints on university-affiliated accounts.
-If you are interested in accessing the indices we used, please send us an email and we will do our best to get them to you.
+If you are interested in accessing the indices we used, please send us an email.

 ## Adapted reference libraries